edwinchow12/comp2113project/README.md

 CHOW Yee Tak, Edwin (3035801611)
 POON Ho Ting, Rain (3035800904)

+# Education Purpose

+We believe that Mathematics and Logic is vital for everyone.
+The program training the logical thinking of the players while playing the games.
+With games such as guess the number, which involves a lot of mathematics and probability theories inside.
+For pacman, the player has to move to minimise the possiblity to getting caught by the bots.
+For maze, the player has to formulate a path while playing.
+These all trains the logical mind of the players.
+The plots are also added to the game so as to make the game more interesting.

 ## How to play the game

 git clone the game to your local directory and play